yegor256/blog/_drafts/methods.md

 for us to take it.
 It was created right when the object `c` was built.

 This is the difference between methods in Java and attributes in EO.
-In Java, every method is a procedure to be executed right once it's called.
+In Java, every method is a procedure to be executed as soon as it's called.
 This method calling (or message sending, according to [early OOP adepts]({% pst 2017/dec/2017-12-12-alan-kay-was-wrong %})) mechanism was inherited from C functions, which itself we inherited from ALGOL procedures, I believe.
 EO does it differently.
-No method calling.
-Just taking attributes out of objects and giving them to other objects, until control is passed to them and it gets down to the level of atoms.
+There is no method calling.
+It just takes attributes out of objects and gives them to other objects, until control is passed to them and it gets down to the level of atoms.

 In the example above, the object `s` is not a calculated number.
 It's an atom `mul` that encapsulates `3.14`, `30`, and `30` (the radius).
 The result of the calculation is not yet known.
 If we don't do anything with `a`, the CPU will never do the calculation.
-However, if we decide to, say, print the number to the console, the caculation will happen:
+However, if we decide to, say, print the number to the console, the calculation will happen:

 {% highlight text %}
 stdout